Your annual goals are already dead

 The standard 12 week year template assumes you control your calendar.
 If you have ADHD or young kids – or both – that assumption dies on day one.

 For ADHD brains, shift from output targets to time-on-task targets.
 Instead of “write 2,000 words Monday through Thursday,” try “write for 25 minutes on four separate days this week.”
 This respects the variability of ADHD focus while producing a scoreable metric.
-As ADHD researcher Russell Barkley documents in his analysis of executive function deficits (Chapter 5 of Executive Functions), external structure – including shorter work blocks and immediate feedback – helps bridge the planning-execution gap typical of neurodivergent individuals [5].
+As ADHD researcher Russell Barkley documents in his analysis of executive function deficits (Executive Functions), external structure – including shorter work blocks and immediate feedback – helps bridge the planning-execution gap typical of neurodivergent individuals [5].
 If you’re looking for a broader approach, planning strategies for ADHD creatives covers how to adapt multiple systems beyond just the 12 week year.

 Buffer tactics are weekly actions that advance your goals but can be dropped without breaking your execution score, absorbing unpredictable disruptions.